OpenDSA/OpenDSA/RST/en/MengBridgeCourse/1114SoftwareTesting.rst

    }

-To set up the conditions for the test, we can create an island, create the Jeroo, and place it on the island in the spot we have picked.
+To set up the conditions for the test, we can create an island, create the jeroo, and place it on the island in the spot we have picked.
 We can place the Jeroo at (1, 2) just in front of the flower closest to the top left corner (note that these conditions, and the associated method *may be different from your lab assignment, if you have one*, and are